Sports Massage for Runners: Why Experts Recommend It

 Sports Massage for Shin Splints

-Sports massage focuses on muscle-tendon junctions, shortens recovery time after an exercise, and enhances muscles’ flexibility to reduce the injury risk.
+Sports massage focuses on muscle-tendon junctions, shortens recovery time after an exercise, and enhances muscles’ flexibility to reduce injury risk.

 Sports Massage for Ankle Pain: Strain or Sprain

-After the acute phase, cross friction massage on the injured ligaments aids in healing and prevents scar tissue impacts from forming.
+After the acute phase, cross-friction massage on the injured ligaments aids in healing and prevents scar tissue impacts from forming.

 Sports Massage for Hamstring Injuries